Meth vs Heroin

 Methamphetamine, commonly referred to as meth or crystal meth, is an illegal stimulant drug.
 Methamphetamine comes in a white crystal-like rock or powder and is most commonly used by smoking, snorting, and injection.
+A prescription tablet form of methamphetamine (Desoxyn) is available to treat narcolepsy.

 Street names for methamphetamine include crank, crystal, ice, and speed.